Unity Quick Start

 - Select GameObject > Frameplay > Ad Space to create a new Ad Space Game Object in the active scene.

-- Pick your preferred ratio, reposition and scale the Ad Space in the scene to your liking.
+- Reposition and scale the Ad Space to fit the Scene.

 # Load Mock Ads

 Click Play.
-This will trigger the Frameplay session to start and a mock advertisement to load.
+This will trigger the Frameplay session to start and load a mock advertisement.

 Congratulations!
 You have created your first intrinsic advertisement.